 Turnaround time is defined as the usual number of days from the date of pickup of a specimen for testing to when the result is released to the ordering provider.
 In some cases, additional time should be allowed for additional confirmatory or additional reflex tests.
 Testing schedules may vary.

-10 mL blood or 2 mL saliva
+10 mL whole blood, 2 mL saliva

-7 mL blood or 0.5 mL saliva
+7 mL whole blood, 0.5 mL saliva

 Blood is collected by routine phlebotomy.
 Saliva is collected by spitting into the provided container until it reaches the fill line.

 Frozen specimen; leaking tube; clotted specimen; quantity not sufficient for analysis; grossly hemolyzed specimen; incorrect anticoagulant; saliva collection in an incorrect container.
 Do not eat, drink, smoke, or chew gum 30 minutes prior to saliva sample collection.
 See Oragene Dx 500 saliva kit for detailed instructions.

 This assay is intended for patients with a family history consistent with an inherited cancer syndrome.